nosilver4u/imsanity/readme.txt

 Imsanity is available in several languages, each of which will be downloaded automatically when you install the plugin.
 To help translate it into your language, visit https://translate.wordpress.org/projects/wp-plugins/imsanity

+= Contribute =

+Imsanity is developed at https://github.com/nosilver4u/imsanity (pull requests are welcome)

 == Installation ==

 Automatic Installation: